vikchupak/DevOps/Linux/sudo.md

 That a user is in sudo group doesn't mean you won't be asked password when running commands with sudo.

-Disable sudo password for a spesific user:
+# Disable sudo password for a spesific user

+**It is done by editing `/etc/sudoers` file with command `sudo visudo`.**

 - https://www.youtube.com/watch?v=07LXPEHAyyg
 - https://alexhost.com/faq/how-to-disable-the-password-for-the-sudo-command-in-linux/
 - https://askubuntu.com/questions/147241/execute-sudo-without-password
 - https://ostechnix.com/run-particular-commands-without-sudo-password-linux/

+The `/etc/sudoers` file is a critical configuration file on Unix-like systems that controls which users or groups can run commands with superuser (root) privileges using the sudo command.
+It provides fine-grained control over who can execute commands as root or other users, and it also allows specifying which commands can be executed with elevated privileges.

-Some commands we have to run as sudo to "see" the whole information.
+# Some commands have to be run with sudo to "see" the whole information
 ![image](https://github.com/user-attachments/assets/71e1c785-6372-434d-af15-5cba9f1b5e1d)
 ![image](https://github.com/user-attachments/assets/0c219a13-ad87-4fb1-95f1-377db95da53e)